Xiaoming94/RustQuiz_NexerRnD/README.md

 This repo contains a set of Quiz, problems and some other material useful for learning Rust.
 These are tailored specifically for C++ developers at Nexer Engineering SW.

+## How to do work with the quizzes.

+There are 3 categories of quizzes/problems prepared in this repo organized in the subdirectories in this repo.
+* `./basics` - These are meant to teach/practice the basics of the language
+* `./`

 ## Quick words from me regarding rust

 Rust is a programming language created and mainly developed by Mozilla Foundation, initially to create the new web-engine for Firefox.
 From my experience in University is that people call this things like